Our popular India textile tour

 Indian Embroidery

 Embroidery is the most important textile decoration technique in the western states of Gujarat and Rajasthan.
 Women of ethnic groups such as the Rabari learn to stitch as girls, and later create clothing with a large variety of fine, intricate stitches.
 Small round mirrors are often stitched onto cloth with special stitches that add to the embroidered accents.
 Thread colors are most typically deep golden yellow, red and white on white, red or black cotton fabric.
 The women make colorful embroidered blouses for themselves and their little girls.
-We will have the opportunity to learn some stitches and to insert small round ‘shisha’ mirrors into our sample embroidery.
+We will have the opportunity to learn some stitches and to insert small round ‘shisha’ mirrors into embroidery.

 Photos From Previous Adventures